- The python and the king cobra actually live in very similar regions and habitats.

 A final difference between king cobras and pythons is their lifespan.
 The average king cobra lives anywhere from 15 to 20 years, while pythons live anywhere from 20 to 30 years.
 However, this often depends on the python species, and some pythons far outlive this estimate.

 King Cobra vs Python: Combat

 Now the burning question.
 Who would win in an encounter in the wild?
-During a fight which occurred last year, a python did its very best to strangle a king cobra in a struggle which began in the bushes before both combatants ended up on the road in front of motorists.
+During a fight that occurred last year, a python did its very best to strangle a king cobra in a struggle that began in the bushes before both combatants ended up on the road in front of motorists.
 But all it took was a jab of those fangs and the patience to wait out the python’s endurance.

 However, during another encounter three years before the former, venom simply wasn’t enough to save the day and the struggle ended in a draw as the python choked the life out of the cobra before its poison took effect.